-For those of you using Salesforce Enterprise, Unlimited, Performance, or Developer Editions of the respective products you’ve purchased, you may have the ability to leverage Salesforce Platform Licenses for some of your users to substantially reduce your total Salesforce licensing costs.
+For those of you using Salesforce Enterprise Edition or Salesforce Unlimited Edition, you probably have the ability to leverage Salesforce Platform Licenses for some of your users to substantially reduce your Salesforce licensing costs.

-While the Salesforce License Type is designed for your day-to-day users requiring full access to the entire suite of tools within the system, the Salesforce Platform License Types (formerly known as Force.com) are created for individuals who might need specific access to custom apps developed within your Salesforce instance, but do not need full CRM access like other users.
+While the Salesforce Enterprise and Unlimited licenses are for your day-to-day users requiring full access to the entire suite of tools within the system, Salesforce Platform Licenses (formerly known as Force.com licenses) are created for individuals who need access to accounts, contacts, and custom apps developed within your Salesforce instance, but do not need full CRM access like other users.
 (See below for what I mean by CRM access.)

 What are the CRM objects?
 They are:

 In addition to accessing accounts and contacts, the Salesforce Platform License user can access up to 10 custom objects with the same functionality that is available in Salesforce Enterprise Edition.
 This functionality includes:

 - Collaboration Tools (Chatter, Files, Lightning Community Builder)